lobster-1/lumibotSEP/README.md

-Show the coverage results provided by the existing tool with a screenshot
+Show the coverage results provided by the existing tool with a screenshot:

 ![image](https://github.com/lobster-1/lumibotSEP/blob/dev/Report%20for%20Assignment%201.md/3b5ftucq.png)